 Certificates and reports.-A certificate is issued for each watch which does not exceed any of the tolerances of this test.
 A report is issued for each watch which fails to meet one or more of the tolerances.
 The certificate or report is accompanied by an "abstract of results" showing the mean daily rate and the mean temperature for each period of the test and the values computed for the 11 criteria described above.
-Curves showing the results of the isochronism test and of the temperature test also accompany each certificate or report.
+A curve showing the results of the isochronism test also accompanies each certificate or report.
 All certificates show the "relative performance" computed for the watch.
 No "relative performance" is computed for watches failing to meet any of the tolerances.